tensorflow/community/rfcs/20220610-saved-model-fingerprinting.md

 ## Objective

 Following the convention of other types of electronic files and artifacts, the SavedModel format would benefit from having a fingerprint that uniquely identify the program it serializes.
-This fingerprint will better enable users to track their SavedModels in ML pipelines and other infrastructure using native metadata.

 ## Motivation